emaksimo/impact/README.md

 ### Avant Propos

-Business interruptions, property loss, asset devaluation, credit risk, drinking water shortage - these are just a few examples of the physical climate risks.
+Business interruptions, property loss, asset devaluation, credit risk, drinking water shortage - these are just a few examples of impact of physical climate risks.
 Physical climate risks trigger long-term cascading damage to the environment, biodiversity, populations and all economic activities, even outside the impacted area.
 Teleconnections between these components are made through supply chains, water usage restrictions, pollution, the electricity consumptions and kwh electricity pricing.